How Much Does a CT Scanner Cost?

 What does that mean for patients?

-No sedatives or other medications to decrease the heart rate are necessary and it also reduces artifacts due to movement.
+No sedatives or other medications to decrease the heart rate are necessary.
+Furthermore, it reduces artifacts caused by movement.

 These CT machines has prices that range from 250.000 euros and upwards for a used system.

-Popular systems: Toshiba Aquilion One and Philips Brilliance ICT.
+Popular systems include: Toshiba Aquilion One and Philips Brilliance ICT.

 The prices may, of course, vary a little between brands, but at LBN Medical we focus on the top brands only.
-These include Toshiba, GE, Siemens, and Philips.
+These include Canon (former Toshiba), GE, Siemens, and Philips.

 However – we do find that GE is a little more expensive but provides excellent service and cheaper parts.
 Siemens and Philips provide the cheapest systems if you choose a water-cooled one.
 But Siemens’ new systems typically have a dual-tube, which is quite expensive to repair.